Hahn photo by Ron / Niederrhein Aviation Society (posted on Panoravia, via Wayback Machine)

 Some remarks to help construction of a scale TAB-VEE:

-Polish cardboard models manufaturer GPM produces a 'Hangar 1/72-cut with laser model' that resembles the 3rd generation TAB-VEE shelter.
+Polish cardboard models manufacturer GPM produces a 'Hangar 1/72-cut with laser model' that resembles the 3rd generation TAB-VEE shelter.
 However the scale is far off: the inside dimensions of 31 x 22 cm make it roughly 1/100 to 1/120 scale.

 Fine Scale Modeler magazine, March 2016 issue, contains an article by French modeler Jean Paul Poisseroux about building a French shelter.
 The real size is approximately 14 x 27 meters, roughly similar to the USAF 1st generation TAB-VEE.
 He used a 19 cm thick-walled PVC pipe, and created the arches with thick electrical wire, wrapped in printed paper to simulate the corrugations.

 Barrie Raterink (The Netherlands) was probably the first to use the above information for a scale model.
-He made a 3D CAD model of the 3rd generation shelter in 1/144.
+He made a 3D CAD model of the 3rd generation shelter in 1/144. |

 He went to the former Soesterberg air base to take a better look at the door frames and the concrete ballast blocks.
-He plans to print the main parts on a filament printer, and the detailed parts on a resin printer.
+He plans to print the main parts on a filament printer, and the detailed parts on a resin printer. |

 Barrie made the 1st generation shelter in 1/44 scale, and posed a 'CR' coded F-15 in it.
-He plans to add the Soesterberg Zulu (alert) hangar, of which he found drawings.
+He plans to add the Soesterberg Zulu (alert) hangar, of which he found drawings. |

-The shelter was fitted with miniature lighting, plus ventilation ducts along the sides of the shelter.
+The shelter was fitted with miniature lighting, plus ventilation ducts along the sides of the shelter. |

 Alex Hunger (Germany) built two French shelters, that are called 'Abri Durci' or 'Hangarette Durci' in French.
 He used measurements taken via Google Earth of defunct bases (BA 136 Toul-Rosières shown here) and talked to some veterans.
 Alex reports that the French air force shelters all had a diameter of 16 meters, but were built in two lengths: 28 meters for normal jets (Mirage III, Jaguar, etc) and 36 meters for Mirage IVA.
 The long ones had a larger jet blast deflector box in the back.
-The short ones (built in the early seventies) received an armoured door on rails towards the end of the decade, or 1983 at the latest.
+The short ones (built in the early seventies) received an armoured door on rails towards the end of the decade, or 1983 at the latest. |

 Alex used plastic sewer pipes.
 He had 25 and 30 cm diameters, but needed a diameter of 22 cm for the French shelter.
 He built a wooden framework of the reduced diameter, placed a 25 cm half pipe over it and carefully melted it with a heat gun until it conformed to the frame.
-Since the plastic wants to partially return to the larger diameter, he constrained the half tube with six short screws on the base plate, that keep it at 22 cm.
+Since the plastic wants to partially return to the larger diameter, he constrained the half tube with six short screws on the base plate, that keep it at 22 cm. |

 Alex used self adhesive foam insulation tape to build the interior structure.
-It's a smart and easy way to replicate the 'Wonder arches'.
+It's a smart and easy way to replicate the 'Wonder arches'. |

-Here's the oldest type that Alex built, that lacks the armoured door.
+Here's the oldest type that Alex built, that lacks the armoured door. |

 Here's the other shelter, with the armoured door on rails.
-At Toul-Rosières, the doors on part of the shelters moved to the right, on others to the left.
+At Toul-Rosières, the doors on part of the shelters moved to the right, on others to the left. |

-Back in 2017, Alex did a series of Bien Hoa 'arches', built inside the existing revetments.
-He used 20 cm diameter PVC pipes for these.
+In 2017, Alex did a series of Bien Hoa 'arches', built inside the existing revetments.
+He used 20 cm diameter PVC pipes for these. |

 Ready for forcing the PVC pipe into its new shape, using a heat gun and lots of straps.
-It required several sessions stretching it over the rack with the heat gun and the straps, to get it in the right shape.
+It required several sessions stretching it over the rack with the heat gun and the straps, to get it in the right shape. |

 The resulting shape, with screws at edges to avoid springback.
 The side door is already cut out.
-Next are inserts for the right an left side as the bottom of the shelter.
-Alex later decided to use a larger baseplate, of 60 x 90 cm, which will give a bit of room for the handstand in front.
+Alex later decided to use a larger baseplate, of 60 x 90 cm, which will give a bit of room for the hardstand in front. |

 The exhausts at Upper Heyford and Lakenheath have pointy 'ears'.
 The shape is quite complex and there are a couple of compromises as a result.
 Alex contacted the Heritage Center to learn more about the terminology and the function of the relevant parts, maybe they know more.
-There is also a door at the side of the rearmost part, perhaps a generator room.
+There is also a door at the side of the rearmost part, perhaps a generator room. |

-The side entrance was also detailed with a concrete extension.
+The side entrance was also detailed with a concrete extension. |

 The second generation TAB-VEEs have a partial 'front wall', apparently because they have the same size doors as the third generation TAB-VEEs.
-Alex also built the inside part of the entrance.
+Alex also built the inside part of the entrance. |

 The steel 'wonder arches' interior was made using self adhesive foam insulation tape, like in the French shelter.
-It required some 15 meters of tape.
+It required some 15 meters of tape. |

 Here's the rear wall under construction, with sliding doors for the exhaust.